Chapter 12: Ruling Ourselves

 He necessarily encounters and interacts with these female automata in the workplace, government agencies, shops and places of leisure.
 He can therefore relate formally (though somewhat awkwardly) with them as colleagues, officials, clients or service-providers.
 Such relationships are necessary but are nonetheless extremely shallow.
 They are far too narrow to satisfy the human need to connect, to love and to trust.
 They are not channels of sufficient emotional and intellectual bandwidth to facilitate the sharing of hopes, dreams, interests, values and aspirations.

 This lack of bandwidth becomes a barrier to communication with the opposite gender, which translates into a socially-induced personality disorder that exclusively relates to the opposite gender.
-He experiences persistent and pervasive feelings of tension and apprehension at the prospect of relating emotionally with a women.
+He experiences persistent and pervasive feelings of tension and apprehension at the prospect of relating emotionally with a woman.
 He comes to believe that, in her eyes, he will be socially inept, personally unappealing, or inferior to other men.
 He is constantly overly-fearful of being criticized, disapproved of or rejected by her.
 He is therefore very reluctant to attempt to become involved with her.

 Consequently, the only part of society with which he is equipped to relate comfortably is that part comprising his fellow men.
 Unfortunately, the majority of these naturally prefer to relate most strongly with members of the opposite gender.
 He must therefore find some means of identifying himself to that small minority of his fellow men who are by nature inclusive and conciliatory like he is.